HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public

-- AsksH: for a sevenPenies diagram
+- AsksH: was done for a sevenPenies diagram
-  - extend this to the 19 level of course
+  - extended this to the 19 level of course

 - encourage AasDuat